Can we talk about money?

 When Suzanne Siemens and Madeleine Shaw of LunaPads in Vancouver described surpassing the million dollar mark in their company; getting a round of investment that allowed them to expand their inclusive workforce to 13 people; and securing placements in big-box stores, I was elated.

-I felt personally rewarded when Bethenny Frankel finally made a gazillion dollars off SkinnyGirl – and I hate the very premis and cultural mandate of SkinnyGirl.
-But I watch RHONY and after years of rooting for her and seeing incremental growth, witnessing her success and payoff felt like I won too.
+I felt personally rewarded when Bethenny Frankel finally made a gazillion dollars off SkinnyGirl – even though I hate the fat phobic premis and cultural mandate of SkinnyGirl.
+Still, I watch RHONY and after years of rooting for her and seeing incremental growth, witnessing her success and payoff felt like I won too.
 (This dissipated, instantly, when she told a room full of black women entrepreneurs to hide their identities in their business and let a white male employee be the face of their companies.)

 I have watched with awe and delight as Kimberly Foster grew For Harriet into a balm and a beacon, built a national community, and secured a book deal.